I finally did it!

 For you reading this now and considering quitting in this so-called ‘Great Resignation’ period we currently find ourselves in.
 I hope some of my learnings from actually doing it can help you.
-Before you take the dive out the exit door, make sure you’re prepared for what comes with it.
+After all how to quit a job is something you should research before you take the dive out the exit door, make sure you’re prepared for what comes with it.
 Read on to find out more….

 For 9 years, most weeks (depending on my client’s location which would change every few months) I would have to wake up at 4-5 am every Monday morning, rush to throw my four day supply of clothes into a suitcase to make it to my local airport (Pearson in Toronto or Dublin Airport in Ireland) and board my flight by 6:40 am.

 No matter how often I did this, it somehow was always stressful.
 One time I literally forgot my work shoes, which involved me having to rock up to my client’s offices in a pair of faded black Nike runners.
 My only saving grace was that at least they were black and I managed to hide them under the desk for most of the day.
 I digress…

 Once I landed I would go straight to the car rental company – Avis where we had discounted company rates and pick up my car and from there straight to the client site for the first project team meeting of the day.
 I’d rent my car and go to the client site for a 9:30 am meeting.

 From there, a typical day would consist of the following:

 - 9:30 – 10:30: Internal team meetings

 - 12:30 – 13:30: Lunch (if we were lucky, mostly ate at desk)